OWASP/CheatSheetSeries/cheatsheets/DotNet_Security_Cheat_Sheet.md

 ## Windows Forms Guidance

 - Use partial trust when possible.
 Partially trusted Windows applications reduce the attack surface of an application.
-Manage a list of what permissions your app must use, and what it may use, and then make the request for those permissions declaratively at run time.
+Manage a list of what permissions your app must use, and what it may use, and then make the request for those permissions declaratively at runtime.
 - Use ClickOnce deployment.
 For enhanced permissions, use permission elevation at runtime or trusted application deployment at install time.

 ### WCF Guidance